 Intended outcome Success criteria Decrease the attainment gap in reading, writing and phonics KS2 outcomes by 2024/25 show that there is an increased proportion of disadvantaged pupils meeting the expected standard.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 KS2 maths outcomes by 2024/25 show that there is an increased proportion of disadvantaged pupils meeting the expected standard.
-Achieve and sustain improved wellbeing for all pupils in our school, particularly our Sustained high levels of wellbeing from 2024/25 demonstrated by: disadvantaged pupils. qualitative data from student voice, stu- dent and parent surveys and teacher ob- servations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Develop resilience skills and help pupils utilise further strategies to cope with difficulties when learning and socialising.
+Achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations Develop resilience skills and help pupils utilise further strategies to cope with difficulties when learning and socialising.
 Pupils will develop a range of strategies to help regulate their emotions.
 Well-being will be supported by adults in school, with all staff recognising that to learn well in school, pupils need to be emotionally ready to learn.
-Improve access to learning resources, extra- curricular activities and wider real-life experiences Pupil premium children will be given wider curriculum experiences and the opportunity to enjoy and develop extra-curricular skills.